GH-AkshyM/Sentiment-Analysis-using-BERT/README.md

 - **Use strong products to help other products — but only after fixes**
   Products like Fitness Tracker already have customer trust.
 They can help lift other items through bundles or combos, but only after basic quality and delivery issues are under control.
 Otherwise, bundling will be counter productive.

+## You can explore the report [here](https://github.com/GH-AkshyM/Sentiment-Analysis-using-BERT/blob/main/PBIX%20file/Sentiment%20Analysis%20Using%20BERT..pbix).
+Download and open using Power BI Desktop.

+## Check out some of my other works: